psychemedia/sin-eater-resources/resources/BWRDF_brewer_dictionary_phrase_fable.md

 https://archive.org/details/in.ernet.dli.2015.83704/page/n829/mode/2up?q=sin-eater

-Dictionary of Phrase and Fable, Giving the Derivation, Source, or Origigin of Common Phrases, Allusions, and Works that have a Tale to Tell by E. Cobham Brewer Twelfth edition (revised and corrected)
+Dictionary of Phrase and Fable, Giving the Derivation, Source, or Origin of Common Phrases, Allusions, and Works that have a Tale to Tell by E. Cobham Brewer Twelfth edition (revised and corrected)

 Publication date 1891